markdan58/news-highlights/README.md

 * css

 ## Support and contact details
-For assistance and Queries please email maxwellharon54@gmail.com.
+For assistance and Queries please create an issue.

 ### License
 *MIT 2018.*